Amazon's Grand Search For 2nd Headquarters Ends With Split: NYC And D.C. Suburb

 Incentives

-Amazon's publicly disclosed selection criteria for HQ2 had included a highly educated pool of potential workers, easy access to an international airport as well as mass transit, and a business-friendly tax structure.
+Amazon's publicly disclosed that selection criteria for HQ2 had included a highly educated pool of potential workers, easy access to an international airport as well as mass transit, and a business-friendly tax structure.
 But the company also openly solicited financial incentives, such as free land or tax breaks, which could come from city, state or private funds.

 This has put a spotlight on the typically obscure negotiations for corporate development that go on between companies and local officials.